Aween1001/learngit/readme.txt

-git push -u origin master(push local to remote) git clone git@github.com:github-lqw/gitskills(clone a remote repository) git checkout -b dev(create a new branch 'dev' and switch it)
+git push -u origin master(push local to remote) git clone git@github.com:github-lqw/gitskills(clone a remote repository) git checkout -b dev(create a new branch 'dev' and switch it) the last command to be equivalent to the fallowing two command: git branch dev(create a new branch 'dev') git checkout dev(switch to branch 'dev')